 The Employer's Duty to Accommodate

-In passing the Americans with Disabilities Act (ADA) in 1990, Congress attempted to level the playing field for disabled workers.
-The ADA requires employers to make reasonable accommodations so that workers with disabilities can secure and retain employment.
-By requiring employers to make reasonable accommodations, the ADA has had a positive effect on the placement of disabled individuals in the workforce, and has raised the consciousness of U.S. employers while reducing discrimination against the disabled.
-The language of the ADA, however, is not precise as to the "accommodations" that an employer is required to make for disabled persons during hiring and employment.
-Courts around the country also disagree on this issue, and until Congress or the Supreme Court offers greater clarification, many accommodation disputes will likely end up in court.
+The Americans with Disabilities Act (ADA) requires employers to make reasonable accommodations so that workers with disabilities can secure and retain employment.
+By requiring employers to make reasonable accommodations, the ADA has had a positive effect on the placement of disabled individuals in the workforce.
+As a result, the laws have raised the consciousness of U.S. employers while reducing discrimination against the disabled.

 What is Reasonable Accommodation?

 The ADA prohibits employers from engaging in a broad range of discriminatory conduct on the basis of an employee's disability.
-Employers may not:
+Employers must not:

-- Utilize discriminatory standards, criteria, or methods of administration; or
+- Utilize discriminatory standards, criteria, or methods of administration

 "Undue Hardship" Under the ADA